DaltonHart/react_code_chill_2205/docs/townhall_2.md

 - What is the event object?
 - How do I capture values in react?
 - What is Ajax?
+- How does Dom manipulation work in react?

 ### Code to discuss